writethedocs/www/docs/guide/writing/beginners-guide-to-docs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Your code from 6 months ago looks like code that someone else wrote.
-Things once obvious are now unclear and you now empathize with potential
+Things that were obvious six months ago are now unclear, and you now empathize with potential
 users who need good documentation.

 Get people to use your code